Acoustic Guitar Bridge Plates

 The solid brass provides a durable surface for the ball end to rest against, sparing the wooden plate from additional wear and tear and providing an alternative to an otherwise invasive repair.

 While adding a metal plate underneath the bridge may seem sacrilegious to some, it is not without precedent.
 For several years, many extremely popular Taylor Guitars equipped with the expression system contained a similar metal plate as the basis for an electronic “string ground“.
-Brass also is the alloy used for the wrap wire of “80/20 bronze” acoustic guitar strings, and has been widely used for both nuts and saddles on electric guitars.
+Brass also is the alloy used for the wrap wire of “80/20 bronze” acoustic guitar strings, and has been widely used as a material for string nuts and electric guitar saddles.

 Buy Mitchel's PlateMate